Tadamasa Goto: FBI scandal

 In 2001, after dealing with the FBI, he entered the United States to receive a liver transplant, and gave a $100,000 donation to the UCLA Medical Center in Los Angeles.
 Goto got his new liver, from a queue-jumping transplant, in a year when 186 people in the Los Angeles region died waiting for a liver.

 The Los Angeles hospital provided altogether four Japanese gang figures with liver transplants over a period when several hundred local patients died while awaiting transplants.
-Goto continued to receive medical care from his world-renowned liver surgeon Dr. Ronald Busuttil in Japan.
-Busuttil flew to Japan and examined Goto on more than one occasion, said Goto’s Tokyo-based lawyer, Yoshiyuki Maki - and evaluated Goto while he was in custody in 2006.
+According to Goto's Tokyo-based lawyer, Yoshiyuki Maki, Goto continued to receive medical care from his world-renowned liver surgeon Dr. Ronald Busuttil in Japan.
+Busuttil flew to Japan and examined Goto on more than one occasion, even whilst Goto was in custody in 2006.

-Although the FBI would want some crucial information about the Yamaguchi-gumi's activities in the United States, Goto provided little useful information, according to a retired chief of the FBI's Asian criminal enterprise unit in Washington, however it included a clue about some activities of Susumu Kajiyama the "Emperor of Loan Sharks".
+Although the FBI would want some crucial information about the Yamaguchi-gumi's activities in the United States, Goto provided little useful information, according to a retired chief of the FBI's Asian criminal enterprise unit in Washington.
+His information included a clue about some activities of Susumu Kajiyama, the "Emperor of Loan Sharks".